-After a life-long career in the voluntary sector, Jenny retired recently as Chief Executive of Brain Tumour UK, a leading national charity supporting and speaking out for people affected by brain tumours and their families.
-With a keen interest in public health and patient involvement, Jenny is passionate about quality standards and people receiving best possible treatment and care.
-Previously working for the National Trust as national lead on volunteering, community and diversity, Jenny was awarded an OBE in 2005 in recognition of her services to heritage and environment.
-Jenny recently completed her four year term as a member of the national committee of Healthwatch England, and is a trustee of the European Federation of Neurological Associations and a senior adviser to the International Brain Tumour Alliance.
-Jenny also serves on the Boards of Community Impact Bucks and the Wycombe Arts and Heritage Trust.
-Her past national trusteeships include Volunteering England and the Churches Conservation Trust bringing further insight into the services of not – for - profit groups and the difference they make to people’s health and wellbeing.
+After a career in the voluntary sector, Jenny retired as Chief Executive of Brain Tumour UK, the charity for people affected by brain tumours.
+Previously, national lead on volunteering and involving communities at the National Trust, Jenny was awarded an OBE in recognition of her services to heritage and environment.
+Keenly interested in patient engagement Jenny is passionate about people in Buckinghamshire receiving the best possible treatments and care.
+Having recently completed her term on the National Committee of Healthwatch England, Jenny is a serving trustee of the European Federation of Neurological Associations and adviser to the International Brain Tumour Alliance.
+She is also on the Boards of Community Impact Bucks and the Wycombe Arts and Heritage Trust with further insights into the vital services of not-for-profits and the differences they make to people’s health and wellbeing.

 Barry Clarke OBE

 Barry has served on the Board of Healthwatch Bucks since it started.
 He is a governor of John Hampden Grammar School in High Wycombe and, until recently was a director and vice chair of Community Impact Bucks which he helped to form in 2010.
 In his business career, Barry is a strategic consultant working primarily on sustainability initiatives.
 His voluntary work has included serving two terms as chair of Save the Children UK and membership of the International Advisory Group for the Innovations in Maternal, Newborn and Child Health